Facilitate a CTTT Local Group

 - Use Touchstones for establishing group norms and guidelines.
 Listening without interruption, criticism or judgment, sharing time equally (more or less), and confidentiality are really important.

-- Keep an eye on “racial” balance in group leadership and membership.
-A group that is much more than half European American is less likely to feel and be safe and welcoming to African Americans.
+- Pay attention to racial equity and balance in group leadership and membership.
+A group that is much more than half European American may be less likely to feel and be safe and welcoming to African Americans.
 The reverse is also true.
-Imbalance tends to result in less likelihood for success.
+Imbalance, without attention to racial equity may result in less likelihood for success.
 That said, your group may have more members from one ethnic background than others.
 Recognize and acknowledge this, and do the work.

 - Take time to share your stories over multiple meetings.
 This is crucial for building connections, safety and trust between you.
 People are more likely to stick around for the challenging conversations once they have heard one another’s stories and seen one another’s humanity through those stories.